How Would You Like to Take a Nantucket Sleighride?

 How Did Businesses Waste $2 Billion on Focus Groups?

-Most Market Research is Bullshit
+Why Is Most Market Research Bullshit?

 A few weeks ago, I posted an article about how people use lies and trickery to con us into believing untruths.
 It referenced two University of Washington professors who are teaching students how to defend themselves in a course named Calling Bullshit: Data Reasoning...